genzstrategy/trading/README.md

   - `coin-metrics.ipynb`: Notebook for collecting data from Coin Metrics.
   - `yahoo-finance.ipynb`: Notebook for collecting data from Yahoo Finance.

-- `dudley/`: Contains notebooks for the Dudley method of analysis.
+- `dudley/`: Contains notebooks for the Dudley deep learning model (Temporal Fusion Transformer).
   - `dudley-high.ipynb`: Dudley deep learning model for BTC-USD daily high.
   - `dudley-low.ipynb`: Dudley deep learning model for BTC-USD daily low.

 ## License

-MIT License: This project is licensed under the terms of the LICENSE file.
+This project is licensed under the terms of the MIT License.

 ## Contributing

-Please read the CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to me.
+Please read the CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests to me.